olimorris/onedarkpro.nvim/README.md

 ### Configuring styles

 Within the theme, collections of highlight groups have been grouped together into `styles`.
-For users who use monospaced fonts with nice italics, this can go someway to enhancing the aesthetic of a colorscheme.
+For users who use monospaced fonts with nice italics, this can go someway to enhancing the aesthetic of a theme.
 These styles may be configured as shown in the example below:

 ```lua
 styles = {